2007 Cricket World Cup Super Eight stage: South Africa vs West Indies

-11 April: Bangladesh v England
+Bangladesh vs England

-12 April: New Zealand v Sri Lanka
+New Zealand vs Sri Lanka

 Despite missing top bowler Lasith Malinga due to injury, Sri Lanka won comfortably against New Zealand.

-13 April: Ireland v Australia
+Ireland vs Australia

 Australia's win confirmed their place in the top four.
 Ireland could not now qualify for the semi-finals.

-14 April: South Africa v New Zealand
+South Africa vs New Zealand

 This win by New Zealand meant that they had qualified for the semi-finals.
 It also confirmed Sri Lanka's place in the top four, as only one other team below them could equal Sri Lanka's 8 points.

-15 April: Ireland v Bangladesh
+Ireland vs Bangladesh

 Ireland's total of 243/7 was their highest in World Cup matches.
 Bangladesh's loss meant that they could no longer qualify for the semi-finals.

-16 April: Sri Lanka v Australia
+Sri Lanka vs Australia

 Australia were now guaranteed either first or second place in the Super 8s, and Sri Lanka could no longer get first place.

-17 April: England v South Africa
+England vs South Africa

 This result confirmed that South Africa had clinched one of the four semi-final places, and that England and the West Indies were unable to progress.